broadinstitute/liftover/README.md

-# liftover
-A simple web-app that makes it easier to get genomic liftover coordinates for a variant, position, or interval.
+Code for [liftover.broadinstitute.org](https://liftover.broadinstitute.org) which makes it easier to look up genomic liftover coordinates for a variant, position, or interval.